School Counseling and Guidance

 - Expect that Professional School Counselors are engaged in activities described as appropriate in the ASCA model

-Seattle Public School Counselors will offer as a part of their Comprehensive K-12 Program:
+Seattle Public School Counselors will offer:

 - Guidance and School Counseling Core Curriculum